johandb/svg-drawing-tool/README.md

 In the properties menu you can select the stroke color and width.
 Also you can sit the fill color for the shape.

+Click on the clear button to erase all shapes on the canvas.

 TODO
 ====
 1. Implement property inspector for each shape i.e. line, circle, rectangle etc.